UniqueRoblox/Portfolio/README.md

 I'm a Software Engineer, Game Developer, and Full stack developer with some VFX knowledge

-I have contributed to over a million visits!
+I have contributed to over a two visits!

-Check out my other projects!

 Majoring in Software Engineering

+Contributed to Managing The Undead Coming: Armageddon

 Taught by a professional in the industry with over 10+ years of experience

 ## Languages
-Lua, C#, GDScript, Java, and Python
+Lua, C#, Kivy, GDScript, SQL, Java, and Python

 ## 🤳 Connect with me: